sarahqd/sarahqd.github.io/_posts/2024-11-21-Commonly-used-data-structures-in-C++.md

 last_updated: November 21, 2024
 ---

 What's on your mind when it comes to data structures provided by C++?
-Which are high frequently used in algorithm functions?
+Which are high frequently used in algorithm functions?<!--more-->

-In this blog, I'd like to summarize those data structures(stack, queue, hash map and priority queue) one-by-one, and how to use them in different scenarios will be talked about in the subsequent blogs.<!--more-->
+In this blog, I'd like to summarize those data structures(stack, queue, hash map and priority queue) one-by-one, and how to use them in different scenarios will be talked about in the subsequent blogs.

 ![2024-11-21-data-structures](../../../assets/images/2024-11-21-data-structures.svg)